Beverly Williams: Lawsuit

 On May 28, 2002, Williams filed a lawsuit against KYW alleging discrimination based on her race, sex, and age.
 Williams had previously filed a complaint to the Pennsylvania Human Relations Commission shortly after being terminated as weekend anchor.
 The suit was settled out of court in May 2003.

 Personal life

-Williams has one adult daughter named Amani.
+Williams has one adult daughter.
 She received the Clarion Award from Women Communications, Inc and was honored for her work with Girl Scouts of the USA and National Association of Black Journalists.